The compound effect of AI tooling

 What this isn’t

 This isn’t productivity, in any naive sense.
 The work I do isn’t faster than other engineers’.
-The cycle time on individual tasks is usually similar.
 What’s different is that the operating overhead of being on top of a project — knowing its state, communicating about it, maintaining standards — has dropped dramatically.
 The work itself takes the time it takes.

 This isn’t replacement.
 The agent is not doing my job.
 It’s removing the friction around my job.
-There’s a real difference between “AI is helping me write code” (true) and “AI is writing my code for me” (not true, in any meaningful sense).
 The judgment, the editorial choices, the architectural decisions, the conversations about priority — those are still on me.

 A small philosophical observation